PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Identifier
   The {term}`name` given to any {term}`entity` that may have a used defined name.

+Infix Operator
+  Operator that sits between two variables, denoting an operation using both.
+As opposed to unary, prefix and postfix operators that act on one variable position before or after it.

 Instruction Set Architecture
   Specifies the format of machine code used by the programmable interface of a {term}`CPU`.
 The 'instuctions' are patterns of bits, each of which is unique to a specific task.